appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/offline-installation.md

 To do that, you can go to the [Upgrade Server page](../update#1-download-latest).

-After you update the self-hosted package, you can go into the Appcircle server directory.
+After you update the self-hosted package:

+- You can go into the Appcircle server directory.

 ```bash
 cd appcircle-server
 ```

-You can check your script's version.
+- You can check your script's version.
   So you will see which Appcircle server version images will be downloaded and loaded to container engine.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" version